 - Get the right box size.
 If you haven’t standardized your box sizes yet, first learn how to measure a box for shipping.
 It will save you the money and frustration that you’d otherwise spend on incompatible shipping materials.

 - Use appropriate packaging.
-In most instances, beer cans already come connected by six-pack rings or cardboard cases, which simplifies packing.
+In most instances, beer cans already come connected by six-pack rings or cardboard cases, which simplifies the packing process.
 You can then wrap the beer cans in layers of foam sheets, polystyrene foam, or molded fiber inserts.
 What works for your particular products will depend on the can size, weight, and how many are in a package.

 - Include relevant stickers and labels.
 Beer is an age-restricted, perishable, and commercially limited substance.
 As such, every beverage package you send out should be clearly labeled.
-Place directional stickers indicating which side should point up, include a sticker that shows a beer bottle, or says “package contains alcohol content.”
+Place directional stickers indicating which side should point up, include a sticker that shows a beer bottle, or affix a sticker that says, “package contains alcohol content.”
 Directional stickers may not always be honored by delivery drivers, but it’s better to have them than not.

 - Test different eCommerce packaging materials.
 Though eCommerce food and drink sales are through the roof, they are also known for having smaller profit margins per unit.
 This means it’s important to reduce costs wherever possible so you can maximize profits.
 If you’re using a type of foam insulator that’s a little bulky, see if some molded fiber inserts work just as well.
 If you’ve tried molded fiber but it’s not holding up during transit, test double-walled cardboard.
 Research suppliers, read reviews, and see what works best for your business.

 Growlers are 32- or 64-ounce glass, ceramic, or steel mugs that are popular among dedicated beer drinkers.
-You can find growlers at breweries, restaurants, gift shops, and on eCommerce websites.
+You can find growlers at breweries, bar and restaurants, gift shops, and on the best eCommerce websites.

 Adding growlers to your digital catalog can help increase eCommerce sales and improve overall brand loyalty.
 Since they’re larger and heavier than your average beer can or glass, you’ll need a shipping strategy suited for it.